Integral conditions for nonuniform $\mu$-dichotomy on the half-line: Notions and preliminaries

 Given $a,b>0$, we consider the evolution operator $U:\Delta\to\mathcal{B}(\mathbb{R}^2)$, Since $P(t)P(s)=P(s)$, $Q(t)Q(s)=Q(t)$ and $Q(t)P(s)=0$, we have that $P$ is a projection valued function compatible with $U$.
 Moreover, it follows that

 By \eqref{eq:norm} and using the relations above, we deduce that

 and

 for $t\geq s\geq 0$, which shows that the evolution operator $U$ has a nonuniform $\mu$-dichotomy with projection valued function $P$.
-We will now show that for $\varepsilon > 0$ the nonuniform $\mu$-dichotomy with projection valued function $P$ is not a uniform $\mu$-dichotomy with projection valued function $P$.
-Assume that $U$ has a uniform $\mu$-dichotomy with projection valued function $P$, then there exist $\nu>0$ and $N\geq 1$ such that
+Let now $\varepsilon>0$ and assume that $U$ has a uniform $\mu$-dichotomy with projection valued function $P$.
+Then there exist $\nu>0$ and $N\geq 1$ such that

 which is equivalent to

 Setting $t=s$ in~\eqref{eq:unif.st1} we have

 and this is absurd because $\lim\limits_{t \to +\infty} \mu(t) = + \infty$.
 Therefore, when $\varepsilon > 0$ the evolution operator $U$ does not have a uniform $\mu$-dichotomy with projection valued function $P$. \end{example}